 - There are several types of sources: CCOs, M7, SGRs, AXPs, RRATs ...

 - Magnetars

-- Significant fraction of all newborn NSs
+- Significant fraction of all newborn NSs are not similar to the Crab pulsar

 - Unsolved problems:

 - 1. Are there links?

 - 2. Reasons for diversity

 Some reviews on isolated neutron stars